 I have been a tech guy since the internet was only being used by companies like Prodigy and AOL.
 In the past 5 years, I have become a much heavier user of the internet.

-ny website, I have developed three other sites for other companies, I am on myspace, facebook, pandora, youtube, metacafe, twitter, friendfeed, loopt, twitterberry, and so much more that it makes my head hurts.
+I run 4 blogs, one company website, I have developed three other sites for other companies, I am on myspace, facebook, pandora, youtube, metacafe, twitter, friendfeed, loopt, twitterberry, and so much more that it makes my head hurts.

 If there is one thing I have learned is that everyone on the net is fighting for attention saying "look at me. look at me".
 You have no idea of the different types of people there are.